Dealing With Cash Flow Problems

 Most business owners immediately think of the bank or loans when they’re short of money.
 But there are many more resources you can tap before you ask for that loan or draw on a line of credit.
 You can often free up funds from within your business by re-examining your business systems, and these funds might in themselves be sufficient for your immediate needs.

 To free up funds from within your business, you could look closely at the following.

 Your assets include accounts receivable, inventory, pre-paid expenses, vehicles, plant and equipment and property.
 Each of these is a possible source of funds.

-Are you letting some patients have the free use of your money for months?
-This is a common occurrence in medical businesses where the owner is so busy operating the practice and helping patients that they don’t pay enough attention to basic business procedures.
-Many patients will take advantage of this ‘free money’.
+Are you letting some customers have the free use of your money for months?
+This is a common occurrence in businesses where the owner is so busy operating the business and helping customers that they don’t pay enough attention to basic business procedures.
+Many customers will take advantage of this ‘free money’.
 But your business is not to be a free bank.

 Here’s how you fix the problem.

 - Get paid at the time of service.